 If you are using some social media management tools, most of these provide you with some metrics and data.
 Use it!

 The least you should do is go to your Twitter Analytics and check what your followers like: what interests do they have, do they interact with you and so on.

 Final Words on Twitter Marketing

-At first glance Twitter may not seem the most complicated social network.
-And the simplicity is one of the beauties of Twitter.
-But still there are so many tweaks and changes that can help you get more out of your efforts that you always need to keep your eyes open for more ideas and keep learning.
-I am using Twitter for more than 5 years now and still I discover ways to get even better results.
+At first glance, Twitter may not seem the most complicated social network.
+And simplicity is one of the beauties of Twitter.
+But still, there are so many tweaks and changes that can help you get more out of your efforts that you always need to keep your eyes open for more ideas and keep learning.
+I am using Twitter for more than 5 years now and still, I discover ways to get even better results.

 If you are still new to the Twitter game and need some help to get going, here is your step-by-step guide to starting a Twitter account!

 Join our free Email Course to learn how to grow an audience and traffic from Twitter:

 All the basics in 4 Days, 4 Emails!